yondonfu/image-feature-playground/README.md

 This repo contains code for experimenting with manipulating features extracted from models to make semantic edits to images.
 At the moment, the techniques used are largely described in [this post](https://www.lesswrong.com/posts/Quqekpvx8BGMMcaem/interpreting-and-steering-features-in-images).

-The inference code is currently deployed using [Modal](https://modal.com/), but relevant parts can also be extracted to run elsewhere.

 # Deploy to Modal

 ```